Rob Roy MacGregor

-Robert Roy MacGregor (Raibeart Ruadh MacGriogair; 7 March 1671 – 28 December 1734) was a Scottish outlaw, who later became a folk hero.
+Robert Roy MacGregor (Raibeart Ruadh MacGriogair; 7 March 1671 – 28 December 1734) was a Jacobite Scottish outlaw, who later became a Scottish and Jacobite folk hero.

 Early life

-Rob Roy was born in the Kingdom of Scotland at Glengyle, at the head of Loch Katrine, as recorded in the baptismal register of Buchanan, Stirling.
-His parents were the local Clan MacGregor Tacksman, Donald Glas MacGregor, and Margaret Campbell.
+He was born in the Kingdom of Scotland at Glengyle, at the head of Loch Katrine, as recorded in the Church of Scotland baptismal register of Buchanan, Stirling.
+His parents were the local Clan MacGregor tacksman, Donald Glas MacGregor, and Margaret Campbell.
 He was also descended from the Clan MacDonald of Keppoch through his paternal grandmother.
+Because the name MacGregor was outlawed, Rob Roy sometimes went by his mother's name of Campbell.

 In January 1693, at Corrie Arklet farm near Inversnaid, he married Mary MacGregor of Comar (1671–1745), who was born at Leny Farm, Strathyre.
 The couple had four sons: James Mor MacGregor (1695–1754), Ranald (1706–1786), Coll (died 1735) and Robert (1715–1754)—known as Robìn Òig or Young Rob.
 It has been argued that they also adopted a cousin named Duncan, but this is not certain.